 Long, hot days and warm nights make July a great time for outdoor living, but remember to water!
 Hanging baskets, containers, vegetable gardens, flower beds, and new plantings are especially vulnerable to weather stress.
 From lead-free hoses to expert advice and complete irrigation systems, we can help make it easier.
-If your plants struggled in the recent heatwave, stop in for help with recovery or replacements—we still have a great selection.
+If your plants are struggling from the heat, stop in for help with recovery or replacements—we have a great selection.

 For Fresh Color